osamaloay/nyc-crashes-dashboard/README.md

 The crashes dataset was cleaned and enriched: missing ZIP/Borough and many missing coordinates were imputed, vehicle and contributing-factor values were normalized, sparse columns and rows were removed or consolidated, and post-integration repairs improved consistency across crash- and person-level data.
 The cleaned dataset was output for integration with the Persons table and for use by the dashboard and aggregation scripts.

-#### **Dareen Ahmed & Lama Hany – Dashboard Development and Deployment**
-**Steps Taken:**

-1. **Product design & UX leadership**
+#### **Lama Hany – UX & Advanced Visual Design (Lead)**

+**Highlights:**

 - Led the visual and interaction design for the dashboard, producing a clear, presentation-ready layout organized into purpose-driven tabs (Crash Geography, Vehicles & Factors, People & Injuries, Demographics, Advanced Analytics).

-   - Implemented a dark navy/indigo theme and accessible color palette for strong contrast and professional presentation suitable for reports and demos.
+- Drove the design system: dark navy/indigo theme, accessible color palette, and consistent typography and spacing to make the dashboard polished and demo-ready.

-2. **Engineering the interactive UI**
+- Designed advanced, presentation-quality visualizations (complex heatmaps, layered map views, annotation-ready charts) that significantly raised the project's visual standards.
+- Collaborated closely with engineering to ensure visual fidelity across responsive views and export-friendly layouts.

+**Impact:** Lama's design leadership and advanced chart design were instrumental — the dashboard's clarity, visual polish, and storytelling quality would not have reached its current level without her work.

+#### **Dareen Ahmed – Dashboard Engineering & Delivery (Lead)**

+**Highlights:**

-   - Built robust Streamlit pages and components with responsive sidebar controls, session-state callbacks, and an explicit "Generate" action to make updates deterministic and reproducible during demos.
+- Built the Streamlit pages, components, and control flows that power the interactive experience, including session-state management and a deterministic "Generate" workflow for reproducible demos.

-   - Removed redundant widgets and consolidated filters (e.g., replacing a year slider with a multi-select) to simplify user workflows and avoid duplicate state.

-3. **High-quality visualizations**

-   - Implemented interactive Plotly charts (maps, line/bar trends, heatmaps, histograms) tuned for clarity: informative hover text, consistent color mappings, and helpful axis/legend defaults.

-   - Extracted figure-building code into reusable functions so charts are consistent, testable, and can be used both in the UI and in offline exports.

-4. **Performance & engineering optimizations**

-   - Architected the app to use Parquet + DuckDB scanning for memory-efficient queries rather than loading full DataFrames into memory, which enables cloud-friendly deployment.
+- Implemented the Plotly visualizations and extracted reusable figure-builder functions to ensure consistency and simplify testing and reuse.

-   - Added support for pre-aggregated Parquet artifacts generated by offline scripts; integrated a `use_preaggregates` fast path so person-level analytics render instantly when conditions allow.
+- Implemented performance-oriented engineering: Parquet + DuckDB scanning, pre-aggregated Parquet artifacts, and query tuning so large person-level analytics render quickly.

-   - Tuned queries and I/O to minimize repeated scans and to leverage cached/parquet-scan operations for common views.

-5. **Testing, robustness & documentation**

-   - Added smoke tests for figure builders to ensure each chart returns a Plotly figure object and to catch regressions during refactors.
+- Added smoke tests, schema-robust column-detection, and error handling to improve reliability during refactors and deployment.

-   - Handled messy real-world schema variations by adding column-detection and safe identifier quoting so the app tolerates upstream schema drift.

-   - Documented dashboard behavior, pre-aggregation workflow, and data storage paths in the README so teammates and reviewers can reproduce results.

-6. **Deployment & polish**

-   - Prepared the app for deployment on cloud hosts supporting Streamlit and Git LFS for large artifacts; ensured `requirements.txt` and startup instructions are complete.
+- Prepared the app for cloud deployments and integration with Git LFS for large artifacts; ensured `requirements.txt` and deployment instructions are complete.

-   - Finalized UI polish and accessibility checks so the dashboard presents well for graders, stakeholders, and public demos.

-**Result:**

-The dashboard codebase now contains professionally designed UI/UX, production-oriented engineering (DuckDB + Parquet + pre-aggregates), tested and reusable visualization builders, and clear documentation — a comprehensive, polished deliverable that greatly improves the project's presentation quality and reliability.
+**Impact:** Dareen's engineering leadership turned the cleaned datasets and visual designs into a stable, high-performance dashboard—without this work the interactive product would not have been deliverable.

+**Acknowledgement:**

+Lama and Dareen together drove the dashboard's design and engineering end-to-end; their combined contributions were essential — the project would not be in a presentable, production-ready state without their work.

 ## Tools & Technologies